U2: Passengers, Pop, and PopMart (1994–1998)

 In February 1997, the group released Pop's lead single, "Discothèque", a dance-heavy song with a music video in which the band wore Village People costumes.
 The song reached number one in the UK, Japan, and Canada, but did not chart for long in the US despite debuting at number 10.
 Within days of the single's release, the group announced the PopMart Tour with a press conference in the lingerie section of a Kmart department store.
 Tickets went on sale shortly after, but Pop would not be released until March.
 The album represented U2's further exploration of nightclub culture, featuring heavy, funky dance rhythms.
 The record drew favourable reviews.
 Rolling Stone stated that U2 had "defied the odds and made some of the greatest music of their lives".
-Other critics, though, felt that the album was a major disappointment.
+Other critics felt that the album was a major disappointment.
 Despite debuting at number one in over 30 countries, Pop dropped off the charts quickly.
 Bono admitted that the album "didn't communicate the way it was intended to", while the Edge called it a "compromise project by the end".

-The PopMart Tour commenced in April 1997 and was intended as a satire of consumerism.
+The PopMart Tour began in April 1997 and was intended as a satire of consumerism.
 The stage included a 100-foot-tall (30 m) golden yellow arch reminiscent of the McDonald's logo, a 40-foot-tall (12 m) mirrorball lemon, and a 150-foot-long (46 m) LED video screen, at the time the world's largest.
 U2's "big shtick" failed to satisfy many who were seemingly confused by the band's new kitsch image and the tour's elaborate set.
 The reduced rehearsal time for the tour affected the quality of early shows, and in some US markets, the band played to half-empty stadiums.
 On several occasions, the mirrorball lemon from which the band emerged for the encores malfunctioned, trapping them inside.
 Despite the mixed reviews and difficulties of the tour, Bono considered PopMart to be "better than Zoo TV aesthetically, and as an art project it is a clearer thought."
 He later explained, "When that show worked, it was mindblowing."